GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 ## Use the Learn More boxes for ideas

-Throughout today you will have seen callout boxes headed "Learn more later".
+Throughout today you will have seen callout boxes headed "Learn more later" and sections called "Do more later".
 It's a great idea to go back through these docs, at your leisure, and explore those ideas further.

 ## Introverts’ route
 If you are an introvert, you’re most likely to enjoy learning over the internet, from books and from videos.
 We recommend [Learn Enough](https://www.learnenough.com/) as a great place to get started, followed by [Learn Ruby the Hard Way](https://learnrubythehardway.org/) and [The Rails Tutorial](http://railstutorial.org).

 ## Extroverts’ route
-If you prefer learning alongside other people, then Codebar is a great and welcoming event that happens frequently in London, with a new chapter opened in Oxford.
-Railsgirls London is also another good taster day and the Consonance team volunteer there.
-General Assembly and Makers’ Academy run crash courses, but they’re not cheap.
+If you prefer learning alongside other people, then [Codebar](https://codebar.io/) is a great and welcoming event that happens frequently in London, with a new chapter opened in Oxford.
+[Railsgirls](http://railsgirls.com/) is also another good taster day and the Consonance team volunteer there.
+[General Assembly](https://generalassemb.ly/), [Makers Academy](https://makers.tech/) and [Le Wagon](https://www.lewagon.com/) run crash courses, but they’re not cheap.

 ## Coding in publishing
 How can you start to apply what you’ve learned today?